After going through years of medical school – you’re an expert in medical lingo.

 Email me at firstname.lastname@example.org if you’re looking to get your physician contract reviewed.

-Physician Contract Review
+Medical Contract Review

-There’s a lot of paperwork involved in getting a physician’s position.
+However, getting your dream job doesn’t mean the main challenge is over.
+That’s because there is a lot of paperwork involved in getting a physician’s position.

 It’s tempting for you to just go to the last page and sign the dotted line.
 After all, you just finished medical school.
 You are itching to start your job!